JosephYostos/Container-image-signature-and-verification/README.md

 docker push josephyostos/dev-repo:unsigned
 ```

-5- sign the image
+4- sign the image

 ```bash
 cosign sign --key cosign.key josephyostos/dev-repo:signed
 ```
-we will get message `Pushing signature to: index.docker.io/josephyostos/dev-repo`
+When successfully signed, we should get message `Pushing signature to: index.docker.io/josephyostos/dev-repo`

 ## kyverno

 1- install Kyverno

-Run the following script to install and configure Kyverno. this script will create the following:
+Run the following script to install and configure Kyverno.
+This script will do the following:
-- install helm
+- Install helm
 - Add Kyverno Helm repository
 - Install the Kyverno Helm chart into a new namespace called "kyverno"
-- creat secret has cosign public key into "kyverno" namespace
+- Create secret has the cosign public key into "kyverno" namespace
-- create a policy to audit unsigned image deployments in all namespace and block unsigned images in namespace "enforce-namespace"
+- Create a policy to audit unsigned image deployments in all namespace and block unsigned images in namespace "enforce-namespace"

 ```bash
 ./kyverno.sh